ROC-HCI/UR-FUNNY/README.md

 ```

 Each video segments has two kind of features:

-1. punchline_embedding_indexes : Contains the list of **word indexes**(descibed above)  of punchline sentence
+1. punchline_features: It contanis the list of **word indexes** (descibed above) of punchline sentence.
+The dimension of word index is 1.
+We will use this word index to retrive the word embedding from word_embedding_list (described above).
+So if the punchline has n words then the dimension will be n * 1.

-2. context_embedding_indexes: Contains the two dimensional list of all word indexes in context sentences.
-It is a list of word indexes list.
-Because conetxt has multiple sentences.
+2. context_features: It contanis the list of **word indexes** for the sentences in context.
+It is three dimensional list.
+1st dimension is number of sentences in context.
+Second dimension is number of word for each sentence.
+3rd dimension is the dimension of word index which is 1.

-###### Acoustic Features:
+## Acoustic Features:

 covarep_features_sdk.pkl contains a dictionary.
 All the kyes are the **id** of the humor/not humor video segments.